Physical and archaeology: modern detection tools

 LiDAR: a technological revolution

-LiDAR (Light Detection and Ranging) technology has transformed the way archaeologists identify and map archaeological sites.
+LiDAR technology (Light Detection and Ranging) has transformed the way archaeologists identify and map archaeological sites.
 Through laser remote sensing, this method reveals hidden structures, even beneath dense forest cover.
-Ancient ruins, some of which were previously invisible, are now accessible thanks to this advancement, changing our understanding of past societies.
+Ancient ruins, some of which were previously invisible, are now accessible thanks to this advancement, thus changing our understanding of past societies.

 Modern dating: a precision tool

 Archaeological research also relies on precise dating methods.
 Archaeologists use radiometric dating to establish the age of artifacts and organic materials.
-This technique is based on the physical principles of radioactive decay, allowing for reliable results that enrich our knowledge of the human timeline.
+This technique is based on the physical principles of radioactive decay, allowing for reliable results that enrich our understanding of the human timeline.

-Aerial remote sensing: an overview
+Airborne remote sensing: an overview

 Innovation and collaborative research